 Subd.
 4. Criminal history record check.
 The commissioner must perform a criminal history record check on each officer, director, or stakeholder with more than ten percent interest in the licensee or applicant.
 The records check must include a criminal history check of the state and federal criminal records.
 The applicant or licensee must provide signed consent for the national criminal history records check and fingerprints for each person subject to a check under this subdivision.
 The director shall assist in performing the criminal history records check.
 The director may charge an applicant a fee to cover the cost of the criminal history record check, and shall from this fee reimburse the Division of Alcohol and Gambling Enforcement for its share of the cost of the investigation.
-The commissioner or the director must submit the signed informed consent, fingerprints, and Bureau of Criminal Apprehension and Federal Bureau of Investigation fees to the superintendent of the Bureau of Criminal Apprehension who is authorized to exchange the fingerprints with the Federal Bureau of Investigation to obtain the applicant's national criminal history data.
-The superintendent of the Bureau of Criminal Apprehension shall retrieve Minnesota criminal history data and shall provide the results of the state and federal criminal history record check to the director.
+The commissioner or the director must submit the signed informed consent, fingerprints, and Bureau of Criminal Apprehension and Federal Bureau of Investigation fees to the superintendent of the Bureau of Investigation to obtain the applicant's national criminal history data.
+The superintendent of the Bureau of Criminal Apprehension shall retrieve Minnesota criminal history data.

+data and shall provide the results of the state and federal criminal history record check to the director.
 The commissioner is authorized to have access to all criminal history data compiled on licensees and applicants by the Division of Alcohol and Gambling Enforcement, including criminal history data on each officer, director, or stakeholder with more than ten percent interest in the licensee or applicant.